llir/llvm/README.md

 A high-level API for parsing LLVM IR assembly is provided by [llvm/asm](https://godoc.org/github.com/llir/llvm/asm).

-The [llvm/ir](https://godoc.org/github.com/llir/llvm/ir) package supports all instructions of LLVM IR.
+The [llvm/ir](https://godoc.org/github.com/llir/llvm/ir) package supports all instructions of LLVM IR, except the instructions used for concurrency and exception handling.

 ### Version 0.3 (to be released)